jhodges55/sdl_evolution/proposals/0075-HID-Support-Plug-in.md

         Array of spatial data structures that represent the locations of all user controls present on the HMI.
         This data should be updated if/when the application presents a new screen.
         When a request is sent, if successful, it will replace all spatial data previously sent through RPC.
-        Avoidance of doubt, when an empty HapticSpatialData, it will be clear all spatial data previously sent through RPC.
+        If an empty array is sent, the existing spatial data will be cleared
       </description>
     </param>
 </function>